Paris: Economy

-Employment
+Employment and income

-According to 2015 INSEE figures, 68.3 percent of employees in the City of Paris work in commerce, transportation, and services; 24.5 percent in public administration, health and social services; 4.1 percent in industry, and 0.1 percent in agriculture.

-The majority of Paris's salaried employees fill 370,000 businesses services jobs, concentrated in the north-western 8th, 16th and 17th arrondissements.
+In 2007, the majority of Paris's salaried employees filled 370,000 businesses services jobs, concentrated in the north-western 8th, 16th and 17th arrondissements.
 Paris's financial service companies are concentrated in the central-western 8th and 9th arrondissement banking and insurance district.
-Paris's department store district in the 1st, 6th, 8th and 9th arrondissements employ ten percent of mostly female Paris workers, with 100,000 of these registered in the retail trade.
-Fourteen percent of Parisians work in hotels and restaurants and other services to individuals.
+Paris's department store district in the 1st, 6th, 8th, and 9th arrondissements employs ten percent of mostly female Paris workers, with 100,000 of these in the retail trade.
+Fourteen percent of Parisians worked in hotels and restaurants and other services to individuals.

 Nineteen percent of Paris employees work for the State in either administration or education.
-The majority of Paris's healthcare and social workers work at the hospitals and social housing concentrated in the peripheral 13th, 14th, 18th, 19th and 20th arrondissements.
-Outside Paris, the western Hauts-de-Seine department La Défense district specialising in finance, insurance and scientific research district, employs 144,600, and the north-eastern Seine-Saint-Denis audiovisual sector has 200 media firms and 10 major film studios.
+The majority of Paris's healthcare and social workers work at the hospitals and social housing, concentrated in the peripheral 13th, 14th, 18th, 19th, and 20th arrondissements.
+Outside Paris, the western Hauts-de-Seine department La Défense district specialising in finance, insurance, and scientific research, employs 144,600.
+The north-eastern Seine-Saint-Denis audiovisual sector has 200 media firms and 10 major film studios.

-Paris's manufacturing is mostly focused in its suburbs, and the city itself has only around 75,000 manufacturing workers, most of which are in the textile, clothing, leather goods, and shoe trades.
-Paris region manufacturing specialises in transportation, mainly automobiles, aircraft and trains, but this is in a sharp decline: Paris proper manufacturing jobs dropped by 64 percent between 1990 and 2010, and the Paris region lost 48 percent during the same period.
-Most of this is due to companies relocating outside the Paris region.
-The Paris region's 800 aerospace companies employed 100,000.
-Four hundred automobile industry companies employ another 100,000 workers: many of these are centred in the Yvelines department around the Renault and PSA-Citroën plants (this department alone employs 33,000), but the industry as a whole suffered a major loss with the 2014 closing of a major Aulnay-sous-Bois Citroën assembly plant.
+Paris's manufacturing is mostly focused in its suburbs.
+Paris has around 75,000 manufacturing workers, most of whom are in the textile, clothing, leather goods, and shoe trades.
+In 2015, the Paris region's 800 aerospace companies employed 100,000.
+Four hundred automobile industry companies employ another 100,000 workers.
+Many of these are centred in the Yvelines department, around the Renault and PSA-Citroën plants.
+This department alone employs 33,000.
+In 2014, the industry as a whole suffered a major loss, with the closing of a major Aulnay-sous-Bois Citroën assembly plant.

-The southern Essonne department specialises in science and technology, and the south-eastern Val-de-Marne, with its wholesale Rungis food market, specialises in food processing and beverages.
-The Paris region's manufacturing decline is quickly being replaced by eco-industries: these employ about 100,000 workers.
-In 2011, while only 56,927 construction workers worked in Paris itself, its metropolitan area employed 246,639, in an activity centred largely on the Seine-Saint-Denis (41,378) and Hauts-de-Seine (37,303) departments and the new business-park centres appearing there.
+The southern Essonne department specialises in science and technology.
+The south-eastern Val-de-Marne, with its wholesale Rungis food market, specialises in food processing and beverages.
+The Paris region's manufacturing decline is quickly being replaced by eco-industries.
+These employ about 100,000 workers.

-Unemployment

-The unemployment rate in Paris in the 4th trimester of 2021 was six percent, compared with 7.2 percent in the whole Ile-de-France, and 7.4 percent in the whole of France.
-This was the lowest rate in thirteen years.